 Possession of a Controlled Substance

-Possession of a Controlled Substance attorney, James Dimeas, has been PCS cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
+Possession of a Controlled Substance attorney, James Dimeas, has been handling PCS cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
 James Dimeas's extensive experience as a Possession of a Controlled substance lawyer gives him a unique and keen understanding of how drug cases are handled by Courts and police throughout the Chicago area.

 Possession of a Controlled Substance lawyer James Dimeas, understands that Possession of a Controlled Substance 720 ILCS 570/402 criminal charges are among the most common criminal charges in Illinois.
 Many times, what happens prior to the arrest can make or break your case.